cryptoapi/Bitcoin-Payments-Woocommerce/readme.md

 .

-**Three GoUrl Payment Integration Options -**
+**Three GoUrl Payment Integration Options for WooCommerce -**

-* Standard Way - Product prices in USD/EUR/GBP/etc and use GoUrl Bitcoin/Altcoin Gateway together with paypal/credit card gateways.
+* Standard Way - Product prices in USD/EUR/GBP/etc and use GoUrl Bitcoin/Altcoin Gateway together with paypal/credit card gateways
-* You set product prices in USD/EUR/etc in the admin panel, and display that prices in Bitcoins for front-end users
+* You set product prices in USD/EUR/etc in the admin panel, and display those prices in Bitcoins for front-end users
 * You set product prices in Bitcoin/Altcoin directly

 .

 Screenshots
 ----------------